 Signs of hyperactivity, impulsivity:

-• Difficulty waiting turn
+• Difficulty waiting their turn

 Many children and young people with ADHD also have trouble with sleep, whether it’s falling asleep or keeping a regular sleep schedule.
+Find out more in our ADHD and Sleep guide here.

 How is ADHD Diagnosed?

-• Interviews with you or your child
+• Interviews with you and your child

 How can I Support my Child with ADHD?